bbolker/bbmisc/peeves.md

 * I hate writing formal outlines, but it works for  some people.
 I sometimes write a first draft and *then* write an outline by reducing the draft I wrote to a skeleton of bullet points, rearranging the information I put in the first draft into a better order.
 * If you find yourself using vague connectors like "furthermore", "additionally", or "in terms of", or if the topic sentences of your paragraphs are vague, you should think more carefully about *why* you are introducing particular facts in a particular order.
 Can you use more specific language to bring the reader along to the next piece of information?
 * If each section in a literature review covers a single reference source you may need to synthesize more, with each section covering several related references that cover the same topic.
 Otherwise your paper may be repetitive (because multiple references are likely to cover similar topics) and feel list-y.
+* Your introduction should include only the key information necessary to interest the reader in your topic and motivate them to read the rest of the paper.
+This information can include some brief background and context, but more in-depth discussion of the context and comparison to other work should wait until the discussion.
+* Most or all of what you say in the discussion should be based on new information that the reader has gained by reading the rest of the paper.
+Don't repeat information from the introduction unnecessarily.
+* It's important to be transparent about the limitations of your study.
+I usually include these caveats as the second-to-last paragraph of the discussion (followed, of course, by a final paragraph that is upbeat about the paper's value).
+Try to find a happy medium between dismissive of your work's limitations and over-apologizing for them.

 ## Caveat